MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/deployment-phases.md

 -   Use of Microsoft Endpoint Configuration Manager and Microsoft Endpoint Manager to onboard endpoints into the service and configure capabilities

--   Enabling Microsoft Defender ATP endpoint detection and response (EDR)  capabilities
+-   Enabling Defender for Endpoint endpoint detection and response (EDR)  capabilities

--   Enabling Microsoft Defender ATP endpoint protection platform (EPP) capabilities
+-   Enabling Defender for Endpoint endpoint protection platform (EPP) capabilities

     -   Next-generation protection